-At Herrman & Herrman, P.L.L.C., we have more than 100 years of combined experience fighting for the rights of accident victims across South Texas.
+At Herrman & Herrman, P.L.L.C., we have more than 100 years of combined experience fighting for the rights of accident victims across Texas.
 Our knowledgeable and compassionate truck accident attorneys have the experience to handle all the details of your case and help you seek full compensation.
 Our experienced accident investigation team has the resources to investigate your case and uncover the critical details about a brake failure to prove your claim.

 Contact Herrman & Herrman today to discuss your legal options for seeking compensation after a serious accident.
 Our Spanish- and English-speaking staff are ready to serve you.
 To schedule a free, no-obligation consultation, contact us at (361) 882-4357 or online.